Sarah Beth Durst: Career

 Ice was followed by Enchanted Ivy in 2010, set at Princeton University, where Durst studied as an undergrad.
 In 2011 Durst published Drink, Slay, Love, a young adult novel about vampires.
 Its title is a parody of Eat, Pray, Love, a bestselling memoir by Elizabeth Gilbert, and reflects the tongue-in-cheek humor of the novel.
-Drink, Slay, Love is being made into a Lifetime movie directed by Vanessa Parise and produced by Bella Thorne.
+Drink, Slay, Love was made into a Lifetime movie directed by Vanessa Parise and produced by Bella Thorne.
 Pearl, the novel's sixteen-year-old vampire protagonist, is played by Cierra Ramirez.
-The film is scheduled to air in early 2017.
+The film aired in September 2017.

 Durst won her first writing award for Vessel, published in 2012.
 Vessel won a Mythopoeic Fantasy Award for Children's Literature and was a finalist for an Andre Norton Award.
 Durst followed Vessel with the young adult novel Conjured in 2013, which was a finalist for a Mythopoeic Fantasy Award.

 In 2014 Durst published The Lost, her first novel for adults.
 That same year, Durst also published the young adult novel Chasing Power, for the first time publishing not one novel, but two in a year.

 The subsequent year Durst published The Girl Who Could Not Dream, written for middle grade readers and a finalist for a Mythopoeic Fantasy Award.

 In 2016, Durst published her second novel for adults, an epic fantasy entitled The Queen of Blood.
 The first in Durst's Queens of Renthia series, The Queen of Blood won an ALA Alex Award.
 Durst has stated that The Queen of Blood was inspired in part by a mishap she experienced at a writer's retreat in the Poconos.
 The novel's cover was designed by illustrator Stephan Martiniere.